On-site support for Stratford Halo

 Will NHG buy my home from me?

 While our intention remains for all households to return home, we know it is likely to be months before that is possible.
-As such, our executive board has agreed to consider buybacks for leaseholders who would prefer to sell their homes back to us and move on.
+As such, our executive board has agreed an enhanced buyback offer for leaseholders who would prefer to sell their homes back to us and move on.

 Do I need to pay service charge for the period I am relocated?